Slimefun-Addon-Community/Supreme/README.md

 ## Customize Configuration (config.yml)

+- **use-legacy-supremeexpansion-item-id** - Indication use compatibily old item from addon SupremeExpanssion
 - **enable-generators** - Indication whether to enable the power generators
 - **limit-production-generators** - To reduce the efficiency of generators (factor 5x)
 - **enable-quarry** - Indication whether to enable the quarry machine